IST 441 Information Retrieval and Search

 handouts.
 It is the student's responsibility to download that

-be found here.
-There will also be links on the schedule.
+including powerpoint can be found here.
+There may also be links on

-- The project is a group activity unless approved by the
+- The project is a group activity for undergraduate and

 Policy: All exercise solution sets are hardcopies and are

-the required submission date, 1/3 of the grade will be deducted
+after the required submission date, 1/3 of the grade will be

 For more information on any of the above, please contact Lee